-Whether you play the cello or throw a football or just like to curl in the corner with a book, there’s space for you here.
-On Wheaton’s beautiful and historic campus, you’ll find yourself inspired.
-Within our community you’ll find yourself encouraged.
+Whether you play the cello, throw a football, or just like to curl up in the corner with a book, there’s a place for you here.
+On Wheaton’s beautiful historic campus, you’ll be inspired.
+Within our community, you’ll find yourself encouraged.
 Go.
 Engage.
 Discover.
-From the influence of friends and professors around you, you almost cannot help but become more of the person God desires you to be.
+From the influence of friends and professors around you, you almost can’t help but become more of the person God desires you to be.

-Don’t worry, we know: this becoming requires work.
+If you think this sounds like a tall order—you are correct!
 It doesn’t just happen.
-So we get serious about growing in knowledge and discernment—pushing ourselves academically for a higher end.
-That’s why we have a top-tier science department and nationally regarded conservatory of music.
-It’s why over 96% of our full-time faculty have a terminal degree, and everyone teaches his or her own class.
-And although we appreciate U.S. News & World Report ranking us as one of the top liberal arts colleges annually, we don’t do this for the rankings.
+So we get serious about growing in knowledge and discernment—pushing ourselves academically towarda higher end.
+That’s why we have a top-tier Science department and a nationally regarded Conservatory of Music.
+It’s why over 93% of our full-time faculty have a terminal degree, with every one of them teaching his or her own classes.
+And although we appreciate that U.S. News & World Report ranks us as one of the nation’s top liberal arts colleges annually, we don’t do this for the rankings.

-We do it because education is about relationships—relationships between disciplines, relationships with professors and peers, relationships with the world.
+We do all this because education is about relationships—relationships between disciplines, relationships with professors and peers, relationships with the world.
 Our relationship with God.
 Rigorous academics help us discover more of ourselves and how we work, more of who God is and how He works.
 The liberal arts are really the liberating arts.
 We become freer as we learn.
 Fuller.
-Maybe that’s why more of our graduates go on to earn doctorates than almost any other school in the country—they know learning helps us become new people.
+Maybe this multidisciplinary approach is why 99% of the Class of 2018 landed within six months of graduation compared to the national average of 84% in 2017 (NACE).

-But to truly become new people, we integrate learning with the deepest thing about us: our faith.
-Sure, sometimes we have doubts, questions, and fears.
+To truly become new people, we integrate learning with the deepest thing about us: our faith.
+Yes, we sometimes have doubts, questions, and fears.
 But we tackle those together, in part through our learning.
-That way everything we learn is colored by the beautiful prism of faith: science is the study of God’s creation.
-Music and art tap into ancient disciplines of expression, and English gives us words of shared experience.
-We become new people, not just because we’re learning, but because God is at work behind it all.
+That way, everything we learn is colored by the beautiful prism of faith: science is the study of God’s creation, music and art tap into ancient disciplines of expression, and English gives us words of shared experience.
+We become new people not just because we’re learning, but because God is at work behind it all.

 That aspect of faith—God behind it all—draws us out of ourselves.
 It makes us yearn to experience more of His kingdom.
-Consequently, over 1,000 Wheaton students volunteer through the Office of Christian Outreach each year, and others get plugged into local ministries, worship teams, and small groups.
+This is why over 1,000 Wheaton students volunteer through the Office of Christian Outreach each year, and others get plugged into local ministries, worship teams, and small groups.
 Scores of students travel abroad annually to serve.
-And that doesn’t count the dynamic chapels or prayer time in class as professors get to know more than your test scores.
+And that doesn’t count the dynamic chapels or prayer time in class as professors get to know more than your grades.

 A community of grace

-In every facet of life, we seek to live stories that God wants us to live.
+In every facet of life, we seek to live the stories God wants us to live.
 We creatively express His image.
 Our athletes strive together every day, creating lasting bonds and finding great success along the way.
 Our musicians offer witness by mastering their craft and performing on campus, in Chicago, and around the world.
-Whether you’re interested in drama, visual art, macroeconomics, or just need to kick the soccer ball sometimes, there is space for you to grow and live out that aspect of your story.
+Whether you’re interested in drama, visual arts, or macroeconomics or you just need to kick a soccer ball sometimes, there is space for you to grow and live out that aspect of your story.

-Plus, Chicago is half an hour away, and there are events, ministry opportunities, internships, and just plain fun with virtually every block.
+Plus, Chicago is less than an hour away, with events, ministry opportunities, internships, and just plain fun on virtually every block.

 But we don’t end there.
-If you would like an in-depth experience, Wheaton in Chicago offers the opportunity to live and study for a semester in the Uptown neighborhood of the city.
+If you would like to enjoy a more immersive experience, Wheaton in Chicago offers the opportunity to live and study for a semester in the city’s Woodlawn neighborhood.
 Students also have the opportunity to study at HoneyRock, Wheaton College’s Outdoor Center for Leadership Development, and our Black Hills Science Station.
-Students study and serve abroad through our Global and Experiential Learning Initiative in many countries throughout the world.
+Students study and serve abroad through our Global Programs and Studies (GPS) Initiative in many countries throughout the world.

 This is who we are.
 We are a community of people who are fun-loving and faithful, living out the stories God has for us.
 We’ll carry the experiences here with us for life.
-Our alumni have gone on to study at the finest graduate schools in the nation; they’ve become senators, musicians, doctors, pastors, and scientists—they have followed wherever God has led.
+Our alumni have gone on to study at the finest graduate schools in the nation.
+They’ve gone on to become senators, musicians, doctors, pastors, and scientists.
+They have followed wherever God has led.

 Distinguishing Facts About Wheaton